 - Insulin patches

-- Laser sensors for use at home; these determine blood glucose level without a puncture in the finger
+- Laser sensors for home use; they measure blood glucose without a finger prick

 - Systems for continuous monitoring of blood glucose concentration